cormullion/juliamonomaster/website/index.md

 The following examples will be rendered in JuliaMono by your browser (if it’s successfully downloaded the web font versions), so I hope what you see here is close to what I made.

-The CSS markup applied to the following code uses two weights of the typeface, JuliaMono-Regular and JuliaMono-Medium, which is a smidgeon bolder:
+The CSS markup applied to the following code also uses another weight of the typeface JuliaMono-Medium, which is a smidgeon bolder:

 ```julia
 using Zygote: @adjoint